MongoCamp/mongocamp-server/docs/rest/Apis/InformationApi.md

 Version Information

-    Version Info of the mongocamp API
+    Version Info of the MongoCamp API

 ### Parameters
 This endpoint does not need any parameter.